stacyford/portfolio/docs/about/resume.md

 **Technical Writer II** 9/2021 to present<br>
 **Technical Writer** 6/2014 to 9/2021

 * Responsible for all documentation on assigned Agile team.
+* Collaborate with SMEs to determine a project’s documentation needs.
 * Write, revise, and update documentation aimed at both novice and experienced users.
 * Review work of other writers for clarity and adherence to company style guide.
+* Act as Documentation Release Manager on a rotating schedule.
 * Write and review UI strings.
 * Maintain release notes and change logs for EasyApache 4 Release Team.
 * Confirm APIs and scripts function as documented.
-* Review OpenAPI spec files written by developers for adherence to style guide.
+* Review OpenAPI spec files written by developers and note where changes are needed.
 * Use Git to publish documentation and manage repositories.
-* Convert existing documentation into Markdown  and OpenAPI formats.
+* Convert existing documentation from Confluence into Markdown and OpenAPI formats.

 #### Genuent, Houston, TX
 **ERP IT Triage Support**, 9/2013 to 6/2014
 * Contracted to National Oilwell Varco.
 * Provided support for users in Movex ERP system.
-* Wrote user guides for performing basic tasks.
+* Wrote user guides for performing a variety of tasks.
 * Assisted with upgrade and moving users to new Movex software version.
 * Created, updated, and terminated users.

 #### Shriners Hospitals for Children, Galveston, TX
 **Customer Support Specialist**, 1/2011 to 9/2013
-* Primary point of contact for computer assistance for users at Houston and Galveston hospitals.
+* Primary point of contact for computer assistance for users in Houston and Galveston hospitals.
-* Refined process for user access requests.
+* Refined and improved process for user access requests.
-* Performed regular audits to ensure user list was up-to-date.
+* Performed regular audits to ensure hospital's Active Directory was up-to-date.
-* Maintained regional Sharepoint site, set up and updated sites based on hospital needs, granted access to meet requests from users, and trained users on use.
+* Maintained regional Sharepoint site, set up and updated sites based on hospital needs, granted access to users, and trained users on use.

 #### Insight Global, Houston, TX
 **GI-D Focal Point**, 3/2009 to 10/2009